 - Capture memories whilst your kids are little.
 Go to the park, watch them play football.
 You can’t create such happy memories sitting in front of the Xbox or a trip to the shops!

 #4 SELF-LOVE IS VITAL

-As busy mums we’re conditioned to put everyone before ourselves.
+Many of us are used to putting everyone else before ourselves, especially if we’re parents.
 And of course, we’re responsible for little lives and that’s how it should be.
 But, looking after others and looking after ourselves aren’t mutually exclusive.
 It’s not one or the other, it can (and should) be both.

 If you don’t love yourself, treat yourself with respect, look after your body and your mind and spend time trying to be the best version of you that you can be, what kind of example is that to set your kids?

 Our children look to us for everything, not just to be clothed, washed, fed and kept safe.
 They look to us for an example of how to lead their lives when they’re older.
 What choices we made, what actions we took and what we did in every situation.
 How you present yourself to the world is what your kids will see and try to emulate.